Area Forecast Discussion

 National Weather Service Wilmington OH

-A chance for showers and thunderstorms will persist through the
+better chance for a few showers and thunderstorms in the area.

 .NEAR TERM /UNTIL 6 PM THIS EVENING/...